vmware-samples/euc-samples/Windows-Samples/Sensors/README.md

 - [macOS Custom Attributes Repo](https://github.com/vmware-samples/euc-samples/tree/master/macOS-Samples/CustomAttributes)

 ## Change Log
+- 2/1/2021 - Updated README.md.
+Added ability to use Organization Group ID or Name and Smart Group ID or Name.
 - 1/15/2021 - Added support for macOS.
 The script will now import macOS sensors automatically.
 Support downloading macOS sensors.
 Added new platform parameter to force only "Windows" or "macOS" sensors to be imported.
 Updated OrganizationGroupID back to OrganizationGroupName and takes in the friendly name or customer name value and NOT group ID. e.g. ACME Corp, Inc. and not acme1234.
 - 1/6/2021 - fixed issue with OrganizationGroupName; renamed to OrganizationGroupID
 - 12/24/2020 - Updated import_sensor_samples.ps1 (version 3.0) file.
 Updated Bulk Assign to leverage new Assignment APIs.
 Added ability to set trigger type and event triggers.
 Updated "OrganizationGroupName" to "OrganizationGroupID" to reduce confusion.